krishna2/krishna2.github.io/if.md

 There are lots of videos of Dr. Jason Fung on youtube that you might find illumniating.

+And at this point, an important and much needed disclaimer that I am not a doctor or otherwise medically qualified.
+So use this write up only as an experience of "some one who tried it" and then learn more from these links and books and other research that you ought to do.
+Above all, use your common sense.
+Talk to your doctor, family, friends.
+I got curious likewise by a very good friend of mine who did this and advised me to read about.
+That's what I did - read about a dozen books on the topic, many many dozens of googling, wikipedia pages and youtube videos later, I experimented and figured out a system that works for me.

 ----------------

 ### 6. What does zero calories food constitute of?